seperot/sepe-devblog/src/pages/making-wear-os/index.md

 ---
-title: Trials of a WearOS Watch face
+title: Building a WearOS Watch face
-date: "2019-11-30"
+date: "2019-12-05"
 featuredImage: './images/trtlwearbig.png'
 ---
-Making a wearOS watch face shouldn't be this much of a faff Google!
+Making a wearOS watch face and avoiding some of the faff.
 (TurtleWare 2.0 pt2)
 <!-- end -->

 This is part 2 of a 3 part blog post about making v2 of turtle wear watch face.
 [You can check out part 1 here](https://ijh.dev/middlewear-go)